 Atlas Private Wealth Management can trace its roots back to 1995, when it was called Dion Money Management.
 It is now under the ownership of Focus Financial Partners, Inc., a financial services holding company that’s publicly traded on the NASDAQ Global Select Market.
 Focus Financial owns over 60 other firms around the country, and it has maintained control of Atlas since 2007.

-Approximately 80% of Atlas Private Wealth Management’s client base is individuals without a high net worth.
+Most of Atlas Private Wealth Management’s client base is individuals without a high net worth.
 However, high-net-worth individuals account for the largest percentage of the firm’s total assets under management.
 Atlas also works with trusts, corporate pension and profit-sharing plans, charitable organizations and foundations.

 Atlas Private Wealth Management requires investment advisory clients to have at least $100,000 in investable assets to work with the firm.
-A $25,000 minimum is reserved for anyone who uses the firm’s Investment RE-Allocation Service (REAL), a comprehensive re-asset allocation service that Atlas offers.

 Services Offered by Atlas Private Wealth Management